MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 ## Supporting Egress in Private VPC Accounts

-To support the Egress use-case, you must ensure your network architecture tightly couples a NAT Gateway with an Internet Gateway by, e.g., giving subaccounts a paved path to a NAT Gateway in another account.
+To support the Egress use-case, you must ensure your network architecture tightly couples NAT with an Internet Gateway by, e.g., giving subaccounts a paved path to a NAT Gateway in another account.
 You can do this via:

 1. [Centralized Egress via Transit Gateway (TGW)](#option-1-centralized-egress-via-transit-gateway-tgw)
 2. [Centralized Egress via PrivateLink (or VPC Peering) with Egress Filtering](#option-2-centralized-egress-via-privatelink-or-vpc-peering-with-egress-filtering)